logan-berner/LandsatTS/README.md

 ee_Initialize()
 ```

+Note: If you have trouble initializing the Earth Engine, please consult
+the rgee website or forum.
+Some `lsatTS` users have reported that they
+need to initialize by specifying their email address and using the
+`drive` option: `ee.Initialize(email = "myemail", drive = TRUE)`

 **Getting pixel centers using lsat\_get\_pixel\_centers()**

 Next, we assume you have no point coordinates ready yet, but would like